prob140/prob140.github.io/about.md

 - Have taken or are concurrently taking linear algebra in Math 54 or EE 16A or Stat 89A or Math 110, or have taken an equivalent linear algebra course at another college
 - Have taken Data 8 or Data 100 or **both** Stat 20 and CS 61A

 All of the requirements are enforced because the course has been designed specifically for students who have the above background in math, programming, and statistical inference.
-Students who have the math and programming background but not the inference are encouraged to consider EECS 126.
+Students who have the math and programming background but not the inference should please consider EECS 126.

 ### What is the best way to succeed in Prob 140? ###